BrightChamps Logo

 Professor Greenline Explaining Math Concepts

-The square root of a number is a number that, when multiplied by itself, gives the original number.
+The square root of a number is a value that, when multiplied by itself, equals the original number.
 The long division method is used to find the square root of a number.
-In this article, we will learn what the square root is, how to find it using the long division method, and how this method differs from other methods.
+In this article, we will learn what a square root is, how to find it using the long division method, and how it differs from other techniques.

 Square Root by Long Division Method for US Students